 Above the ancient capital of Mtskheta, gazing down from Jvari Monastery upon the confluence of the Mtkvari and Aragvi Rivers, where the unique Svetitskhoveli Church stands, is an untold pleasure.
 Elsewhere, you can visit cities that are carved into cliffs, Uplistsikhe and Vardzia, or travel to the semi-desert and take inspiration from the unfathomable architecture of the Davit Gareji Monastery or Natlismtsemeli Complex.
 Meanwhile, you will be fascinated by the frescos of the Gelati and Bagrati Cathedrals.

-There are more than 1,000 significant historical monuments in Georgia, while it is an endless joy to wander through the nature of Georgia, including its deciduous, pine, alpine, and subtropical forests.
+There are more than 1,000 significant historical monuments in Georgia, and it is an endless joy to wander through the nature of Georgia, including its deciduous, pine, alpine, and subtropical forests.
 Meanwhile, with more than 90 lakes and around 60 waterfalls, those who love hiking are in for a genuine adventure.

 Of course, those looking to party will head to the Black Sea in summer, where there are resorts aplenty.
 Family holidays are also immensely popular at this time of year in Batumi and the surrounding towns and villages.

-Fall in Georgia is many people’s favourite time of year to visit Georgia.
+Fall in Georgia is many people’s favorite time of year to visit Georgia.
 In particular, its mountains and valleys awash with red and yellow colors are incomparable.
 The temperature is usually warm and comfortable making all regions and their forests, lakes, waterfalls, and caves a glorious experience to visit.

 Georgia in the fall season has a unique feeling of abundance.
-This is perhaps best sampled by partaking in the grape harvest, picking off a bunch of ripe grapes with your own hand, placing them in the wine press, pressing them, and eventually of course tasting a new wine.
-Then, after you can learn how churchkhela is made, you will have had a Georgian fall to remember.
+This is perhaps best sampled by partaking in the grape harvest, picking off a bunch of ripe grapes with your hand, placing them in the wine press, pressing them, and eventually of course tasting a new wine.
+Then, after you can learn how churchkhela is made, you will have a Georgian fall to remember.